-Max from the Eagle Comic Strip 'The Thirteenth Floor'.
+Max from the Eagle/Scream! comic strip 'The Thirteenth Floor'.
 Admittedly he straddled the line between Anti-Hero and Villain Protagonist, a computer AI designed to protect and care for the tenants of the block of flats he was installed in, punishing (and several times accidentally killing) those who would harm them.
 He was often portrayed as a straight hero but was initially given several moments where his actions backfired horribly (once getting one of his favorite tenants accused of a murder Max had committed), and was opposed by several openly heroic characters.
 Later on however he started to get into more action based scenarios and became a straight Guile Hero, with the whole 'multiple homicide' thing brushed under the carpet.

 Terror, Inc. was a Marvel Comic centered around a hitman who could copy the abilities of others by ripping off their limbs and grafting them to his own body.
 Yes.